ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 id: upgrading-bee
 ---

 Keep a close eye on the [#bee-node-updates](https://discord.gg/vQcngMzZ9c) channel in our [Discord Server](https://discord.gg/wdghaQsGq5) for information on the latest software updates for Bee.
-It's very important to keep Bee up to date to benefit from security updates and ensure you are able to properly interact with the swarm.
+It's very important to keep Bee up to date to benefit from security updates and ensure you are able to properly interact with the Swarm.

 :::warning
 Bee sure to [backup](/docs/working-with-bee/backups) your clef key material and [cashout your cheques](/docs/working-with-bee/cashing-out) to make sure your gBZZs are safe before applying updates.